Follow Me (1989 film): Development

 Maria Knilli had been concerned with emigrants since 1983.
 The impetus to this project had been her encounter with the Czech actor Pavel Landovský who, having been one of the initiators of the petition Charter 77, had been expelled from his home country.
 He told Knilli about how he once travelled to a shooting from Vienna to Helsinki and was the only passenger who had to stay seated in the plane during its stopover in Prague.
 There he met a Czech cleaning lady to whom he told his story before the flight continued and he saw „his“ city a last time from far above.

 Knilli began writing the screenplay in the summer of 1985 and worked on it for over two years, together with the DEFA-filmmaker Ulrich Weiß, whose co-authorship had long been concealed for political reasons by the alias Vera Has.
-A typical trademark of Weiß‘ is the abstinence of any ideology and the universally human point of view.
-Throughout his career, Weiß had been closely studying the developments in Czechoslovakian cinema, particularly the work of Jan Nemec and his film A Report on the Party and Guests.
+A typical trademark of Weiß' is the abstinence of any ideology and the universally human point of view.
+Throughout his career, Weiß had been closely studying the developments in Czechoslovak cinema, particularly the work of Jan Němec and his film A Report on the Party and the Guests.